bbatsov/batsov.com/_posts/2011-06-11-linux-desktop-experience-killing-linux-on-the-desktop.md

 day never came and probably never will.

-My patience ended this week and I'll be gradually moving all my desktop machines back to Windows.
+My patience ended this week and I'll be gradually moving all my desktop machines to Windows.
 What caused me to take such drastic course of action?
 I've bought myself a new ThinkPad T520 laptop, powered by Nvidia's Optimus GPU switching technology - when the GPU load is low it uses the built-in Sandy Bridge GPU, when it gets higher - it switches to the discrete NVS 4200M